hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_provisioned_product.html.markdown

 * `id` - The ID of the Service Catalog Provisioned Product.
 * `created_time` - The UTC time stamp of the creation time.
 * `outputs` - Information about the product created as the result of a request.
 For example, the output for a CloudFormation-backed product that creates an S3 bucket may include the S3 bucket URL.
-This is a list of objects containing `description`, `output_key`, and `output_value`.
+This is a map of output keys to their value (different to the AWS return type but allowing references to values in Terraform).
 * `last_record_id` -  The ID of the last record read.
 Records provide a history of provsioned product activity.
 * `last_record_status` -  The status reported by the last record read.
 The supported values are `CREATED | IN_PROGRESS | IN_PROGRESS_IN_ERROR | SUCCEEDED | FAILED`.
 This can sometimes be useful along with `last_record_type` to give more context to the provisioned product `status` and `status_message` attributes.
 * `last_record_type` -  The type of the last record read.
 The supported values are `PROVISION_PRODUCT | UPDATE_PROVISIONED_PRODUCT | TERMINATE_PROVISIONED_PRODUCT`.